My name is Ashley J. Wheat.

 - Designing interaction: principles and practice is a second year undergraduate module that provides a theoretical backdrop introducing and developing practical techniques for the design, development and evaluation of interactive systems and products.

-- Novel interaction technologies is a final year undergraduate module providing students with the opportunity to practically apply the theory of interaction design learned in the second year by working on small projects whilst covering contemporary topics in human-computer interaction such as tangible user interfaces and haptics.
+- Novel interaction technologies is a final year undergraduate module providing students with the opportunity to practically apply the theory of interaction by working on small projects whilst covering contemporary topics in human-computer interaction.

-- I also lead a summer school in web development and scripting technologies, which is an intensive version of the same second year undergraduate module.
-More information the course is available here.
+- I also lead a summer school in web development and scripting technologies.